HristinaStoyanova68/Angular-Project/README.md

 The project follows a structured organization to enhance maintainability and ease of navigation.
 Here's a brief overview of the main directories and their purposes:

 - `/client:`
 Contains the frontend application built with Angular.

     - `/public:`
 Static assets and HTML template.

     - `/src:`
 Angular components, styles, and application logic.

 - `/server:`
- REST service, provided for educational purposes by **Server**.
+The server-side code for handling backend logic and API requests, using Express.js and MongoDB.

+    - `/src:`
+Holds the controllers, models, configuration, routes and other server-side code.

+Feel free to explore each directory to understand how different components and functionalities are structured within the project.

 ## API Reference